everythingdata-ai/everythingdata-ai.github.io/_posts/2025-03-02-resume-editor.md

 ---

 Yesterday I received a message from a friend asking if I knew an AI that can adapt his resume to a job offer.
-While I'm sture such a tool exists, I want to create one myself, harnessing the power of "vibe coding".
+While I'm sure such a tool exists, I want to create one myself, harnessing the power of "vibe coding".
 Let's see how it goes.

 ### First steps